 There are a lot of objects floating around the heap, but if you stare long enough at the binary you’ll find that some of them are more useful than others:

-• The std::vector<std::string*> that contains the list of “complaint” strings, is much nicer.
-The vector itself is never free’d (though, it’s backing memory is realloc-d as needed), and it’s just a flat array of heap pointers.
+that contains the list of “complaint” strings, is much nicer.
+The vector itself is never free’d (though, it’s backing memory is realloc-d as needed), and it’s just a flat array of heap pointers. - (There are lots of other objects you could potentially overwrite interesting pointers in, but I didn’t try.)

 # Allocate until the vector gets reallocated (Exact value determined experimentally)